devopsdays-kc/devopsdayskc-docs/docs/team-admin/organizer_agreement.md

 ---
 title: "Organizer Agreement"
-sidebar_position: 4
+sidebar_position: 1
 ---

 # Organizer Agreement
-## devopsdays KC 2024
+## DevOpsDays KC 2024

-To be an organizer for devopsdays KC, a participant must agree to the following document.
+To be an organizer for DevOpsDays KC, a participant must agree to the following document.

 **As an organizer of DevOpsDaysKC 2024:**